-- Per the latest NASA SPoRT soil moisture data, 0-200 cm relative soil moisture has increased generally around 4-10% over the last 30 days. - 0-200 cm soil moisture is still around the 5th to 20th percentiles especially in central portions of the area.
+- Per the latest NASA SPoRT soil moisture data, 0-200 cm relative soil moisture has increased generally around 4-10% over the last 30 days. - Although soil moisture has increased, moisture levels still remain below average for this time of year.
+0-200 cm soil moisture values are still around the 5th to 20th ranking percentiles for much of the area.